 - Interior and exterior designs that are consistent with Acura philosophies of intelligent design, elegant styling, thoughtful features, packaging efficiency and high value

-- Exterior styling that subtly expresses the vehicle's athleticism without indicating the surprising flexibility and functionality of the interior
+- Exterior styling that subtly expresses the vehicle's athleticism and complements the surprising flexibility and functionality of the interior

 - The versatility to quickly and easily adapt the interior space to a variety of useful and practical layouts that reflect the varied and often contradictory needs of SUV buyers

 - Well-balanced vehicle dynamics to reward the driver with a feeling of exhilaration during sporty driving, the capability for medium-duty off-road driving, the competence needed to conquer winter conditions and the power required for towing